mobiusfund/investing/README.md

 All strategy updates will be shown on the dashboard immediately.
 Daily score calculation will take place after midnight UTC.

-One machine can run multiple miners with their corresponding strategies.
+One machine can run multiple miners with their corresponding strategies, with an extra argument e.g. `--axon.port 8092` added to the `pm2` command.
 However a new or revised strategy that is overly similar to a pre-existing one will receive a reduced score.

 A newly registered miner goes live on the dashboard after day 1, with an immunity period of 3 days.